Daniel-Krueger/daniel-krueger.github.io/_posts/2025/2025-07-17-No-Gos-and-recommendations-for-WEBCON-BPS.md

 While the author field is there by default, I don't recommend to use it.
 You can read up on my reasoning [here](/posts/2025/author-vs-dedicated-field).

+# Path colors and buttons
+When you start with WEBCON BPS, take a look at the available path colors and make a list in which situations you want to use each color.
+This will help you and your users to create a consistent feeling.

+{% include video id="Qb7SBvrdSaY?autoplay=0&loop=1&mute=1&rel=0" provider="youtube" %}

+Unfortunately, there's no standard option to apply the color of the paths to the buttons.
+If you want, you can take a look at my other blog post regarding this [Revised uniform path button styling](https://daniels-notes.de/posts/2023/path-button-styling-revisited)